-&lt;sup>9 Iacovou (2001) uses the British National Child Development Study (NCDS) and finds that later-born children have poorer educational outcomes and lower test scores than earlier born.
+9 Iacovou (2001) uses the British National Child Development Study (NCDS) and finds that later-born children have poorer educational outcomes and lower test scores than earlier born.
 While this a very thorough study, it does suffer from some weaknesses.
 First the sample size is relatively small (about 18,000 initially) and there is much attrition over time (about 50%) so estimates are imprecise and may be subject to attrition bias.
-Second, all children in the sample are born the same week so, conditional on mother's cohort, useless in addressing birth order effects on intelligence.
+Second, all children in the sample are born the same week so, conditional on mother's cohort, birth order is strongly correlated with age at first birth and it is difficult to tease out separate effects of these two variables.
+Also, as there is only one child per family, within-family analysis is impossible.

+sectional data are so filled with potential selection (and other) biases as to be virtually useless in addressing birth order effects on intelligence.
 Yet, most of what researchers know (or believe that they know) about family structure and its influence on intellectual development derives from cross-sectional data".
 As discussed above, we believe that sufficiently rich cross-sectional data can be informative about birth order effects if used properly.
 However, there are obvious attractions to comparing siblings within families, as it ensures that there are no confounding across-family processes.
 Note that there can still be biases in within-family analyses as parents of later-born children are older, and later born children belong to different cohorts.
 These issues can be dealt with using cohort indicators for each child.
-Essentially, birth order effects are then identified from the unequal spacing of births.
+Essentially, birth order effects are then identified from the unequal spacing of births.10

 The within-family literature on birth order and IQ consists of a small number of studies that have generally failed to find statistically significant birth order effects.
 However, most studies have used small, non-representative samples (Berbaum and Moreland 1980 studied 51 families; Galbraith 1982 used a sample of Brigham Young students).
 Retherford and Sewell (1991) used the Wisconsin Longitudinal Survey of high school graduates in 1957 and found no statistically significant sibling differences in IQ by birth order.
-However there are issues with sample selection (the main respondent must be a high school graduate and education and IQ are correlated), and sample sizes are birth order is strongly correlated with age at first birth and it is difficult to tease out separate effects of these two variables.
-Also, as there is only one child per family, within-family analysis is impossible.
+However there are issues with sample selection (the main respondent must be

-&lt;sup>10 When cohort effects are included, identification of birth order effects relies on the fact that birth order does not perfectly correspond to cohort.
+10 When cohort effects are included, identification of birth order effects relies on the fact that birth order does not perfectly correspond to cohort.
 If children were always born one year apart, cohort effects would absorb the birth order effects; we are thus identified off of unequal spacing of children.